 The MCAT should be taken no later than spring or fall of the year preceding admission.
-To do well on the MCAT, students are advised to take two semesters each of General Biology, General Chemistry, Organic Chemistry, General Physics, and Biochemistry.
-Also recommended is one semester each of: Introductory Psychology and Introductory Sociology.
+To do well on the MCAT, students are advised to take courses in General Biology, General Chemistry, Organic Chemistry, General Physics, and Biochemistry.
+Also recommended are courses in Psychology and Sociology.

 In addition to completing the AMCAS application and the MUSC Supplemental application, at least three (3) letters of recommendation must be submitted on your behalf.
 If your college pre-med office prepares a committee letter or packet, this will suffice to complete the LOR requirement.
 For a non-traditional student who has worked or has served in the military for a number of years, a different kind of letter packet may be submitted.
 Letters from previous supervisors may be submitted, but at least two (2) letters of recommendation from college professors are also required.